Aboriginal Culture and Life Cycles

 Use activities in the Teaching Guide to deepen students’ learning back at school.

 Use the Teaching Guide to enable students to master their knowledge and skills in real-world contexts.

-- Students will observe the unique features of Australian animals and plants
+- Students will observe and group Australian animals according to their features

-- Through Augmented Reality, students will observe the night sky and relate this to the seasons
+- Through Augmented Reality, students will observe the night sky and relate this to time and the seasons

 Plan your excursion

 Aboriginal Culture and Life Cycles an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection.